marcintomczyk/SiteChecker/README.rst

     I mentioned there also about other ways of achieving the same result but as I was developed similar things in the past so I intentionally decided to try the approach completely unknown to me (Django with async/await/aiohttp)
- - In JEE/Spring world doing the same things in views are discouraged and very dangerous so I was really curious that in Python/Django world things are developed this way.
-So I had just to try and see :)
+ - In JEE/Spring world doing the same things in views are discouraged and very dangerous so I was really, really curious that in Python/Django world things are developed this way.
+So I had just to try and see :) it might be however interesting option in some cases, but in real app I would rather go in a more traditional approach (I mean where components are more loosely coupled such as when using celery or even django-background-tasks library in these scenarios submitting a task is one operation not coupled at all to the process of real url's checking and what's more we can also have fetching results from the db (status, timestamp etc.) in a separate way too Going further we could still use aiohttp/async but only with the part responsible for url's verification and as it would have been a background task it would not block Django views etc.)
 - it was created using Python 3.6
 - database which was used is sqlite
  - just for simplicity but please take into account that transactions in sqlite are serializable by default